"How To Hang Wallpaper Easy"

-Would you know which "wall-prep" to use when hanging wallpaper?
+Would you like to know how to hang wallpaper easy or which "wall-prep" to use when hanging wallpaper?
 With so many different products on the market today for wall preparation, such as acrylic, oil-based, water-based, stain blocker, primer sealer, and many others, it can become quite confusing.
 So lets ask the professionals.

 You have borders, embossed, fabric backed, flock, foils, grass-cloth, moire, mylar, nonwovens, photo murals, silks, string, textured, vinyls, the list goes on.
 With the different wall